Traditional food for Bonfire Night that’ll make your party go with a bang!

-Up north in Manchester… Bonfire Night was always a huge deal when I was a kid, everyone talked about it, kids collected fire wood and made a Guy, everyone looked forward to it and the food was always proper stodgy deliciousness, usually eaten in a rainy garden, in the pitch black, stood by a spitting fire.
+Up north in Manchester… Bonfire Night was always a huge deal when I was a kid, everyone talked about it, kids collected fire wood and made a Guy, everyone looked forward to it and the food was always proper stodgy deliciousness, usually eaten in a rainy garden, in the pitch black, stood by a spitting fire….. ahhhhh the memories!

 Traditionally in Manchester Bonfire Night meant you’d be eating…

-There was always a massive pan of vegetable and bean soup, and soup always came ladled into a mug with a teaspoon to eat it with.
-Grab our soup recipes here.
+At our Bonfire Night parties there was always a massive pan of vegetable and bean soup.
+The soup always came ladled into a mug with a teaspoon to eat it with.
+Grab our delicious vegetarian soup recipes here.